 This command can be taught by holding a clicker in one hand and a treat on the other hand.
 Next, pulling the clicker to guide the dog to go in a crate, blanket, small carpet or basket (that are placed few feet away from where you stand) & as soon as he gets in there giving the command “Settle down” and offering a treat inside that place where the dog is sitting – as a reward he is doing the command properly.

-Repeat the exercise enough – daily until the dog gets the exercise properly.
+Repeat the exercise enough – daily until the dog gets the exercise correctly.

-This command is given to calm down, relax the dog and get him settled in a specific place and it is especially helpful if the dog gets hyper active and you are trying to do a job from home, trying to clean, have a baby around that is trying to get a sleep or when you are trying to have a conversation with a visitor.
+This command is given to calm down, relax the dog and get him settled in a specific place and it is especially helpful if the dog receives hyperactive and you are trying to do a job from home, trying to clean, have a baby around that is trying to get asleep or when you are trying to have a conversation with a visitor.